sameershah21/kitchen-inspec-tf-assignment-li/README.md

   - `pre-commit run -a` Make sure to execute as many times as it takes to pass all tests

 # Docker setup
+I have included a Dockerfile if you would like to run this in a sandboxed env.
+Purely optional.
-- cd into Docker folder and run following ocmmands:
+- cd into Docker folder and run following commands:
   - `docker build -t terraform-test-run .`: Builds docker with ssh and exposes port 22
   - `docker run -d -p 2222:22 terraform-test-run`: Runs docker container with port mapped to 2222

 # Reasoning

 - Inspec
-    - Enterprise support
+  - Pros
+      - Good enough documentation and has good support.
+I checked couple of issues/questions and there were quick responses from the service support.
+Also, their Github Issues are being treacked and resolved quickly.
+      - Can perform most of the operations from simple to complex.
+For example this link shows many examples where complex test cases are being checked: https://megamorf.gitlab.io/cheat-sheets/inspec/
-    - Can test any target locally or remotely(via SSH).
+      - Can test any target locally or remotely(via SSH) or within Docker container.
+      - Feels more mature compared to others like terratest
-    -
+  - Cons
+    - Like most of the Chef product, need to understand Ruby to write test cases in it.
+Didn't find easy way to use Python to write test cases.
+    - Need some time and troubleshooting to get around limitations for example Key Value pair comparisons felt buggy.
+I was using a simple 'should eq' comparison for tags and did not work.
+Check out test cases file for my workaround.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->